jonnyweatherly/aajonusnet/texts/QNA/Q&A Of May 2, 2004.md

 your friends to eat it.
 To not have a lot of symptoms while they do their job, you need a lot of butter.
-Butter is the main thing that will sooth the skin, If the yeast isn't vaginal and you have it outside on the feet, or anywhere on the surface skin, you can put the Primal Fascial Body Care Cream ® from page 145 of the recipe book.
+Butter is the main thing that will sooth the skin, If the yeast isn't vaginal and you have it outside on the feet, or anywhere on the surface skin, you can put the Primal Facial Body Care Cream ® from page 145 of the recipe book.
 That takes care of itching within minutes, and also the dryness.
 But if you have internal yeast, then you need the lubrication/moisturizing formula.
 Coconut is mainly 60 to 70 % solvent reactive;